 The local project located in northwest Owyhee Country is designed to evaluate wells and Dacthal (DCPA) over time as a part of the Dacthal (DCPA) PMP that was established in 2007.
 DCPA was prohibited from use in an area south of Homedale near well ID 8601101.
 Wells southwest of Homedale have been sampled in response to an elevated detection of DCPA in a well (well ID 8601101) originally part of the North Owyhee County Regional Project.
-A total of ten wells in the area were sampled in June 2012.
-Six of those ten were sampled quarterly since June 2012.
+A total of seventeen wells in the area were sampled in May 2013.
+Six wells were sampled again in October 2013.

-Nine of the ten wells had DCPA detections with a high concentration of 15 μ g/L in well 8601101, which is a Level 2 detection (Table 8).
-The pesticides Atrazine, Bentazon, Bromacil, Desethyl Atrazine, and Picloram were all detected once each at the Level 1 concentration (Table 8).
-Quarterly monitoring occurred in six wells in June, September, and December 2012 and March 2013.
-Results are displayed in Tables 9, 10, and 11.
+Ten of the seventeen wells sampled in May 2013 had DCPA detections with a high concentration of 8 μ g/L in well 8601101, which is a Level 1 detection (Table 8).
+The pesticides Bromacil, and Desethyl Atrazine were all detected at the Level 1 concentration (Table 8).
+Six of the six wells sampled in October 2013 had DCPA detections with a high concentration of 19 μ g/L in well 8604801, which is a Level 1 detection (Table 8).
+The pesticide Bromacil was detected at the Level 1 concentration (Table 8).
+Results are displayed in Table 9.
 The trend for DCPA in well 8601101 is displayed in Figure 5.
-The concentration of DCPA has decreased from over 80 μ g/L in 2005 to consistently less than 30 μ g/L since 2009.
-Quarterly monitoring in 2012 showed the concentrations to be in the Level 1 category and in March 2012 DCPA was found to be 27 μ g/L, which is in the Level 2 category (Figure 5).
-Tracking the trend in well 8601101 and other wells nearby will be important in determining if the management approach is working to protect ground water in this area.
+The concentration of DCPA has decreased from over 80 μ g/L in 2005 to consistently less than 14 μ g/L since 2009.
+In May 2013, the DCPA concentration dropped to 8 μ g/L, which is a Level 1 detection.
+The DCPA concentration in 8604801 in May 2013 increased to 19 μ g/L. Tracking the trend in well 8601101 and other wells nearby will be important in determining if the management approach is working to protect ground water in this area.

 Table 8.
-Summary of 2012, June Regional Project Pesticide Results from the Owyhee County Regional Project Ten wells s were sampled near Homedale and Marsing, Idaho.
+Summary of 2013, May Regional Project Pesticide Results from the Owyhee County Regional Project.
+Seventeen wells were sampled near Homedale and Marsing, Idaho.